Key precept: Humans are intrinsically self-centered, we simply can’t stop ourselves from ruining essential relationships thus causing self-harm.

 Growing economies provide the means to supply armies, to enrich one group at the expense of another.

 “A herd of blonde beasts of prey,” says Nietzsche, “a race of conquerors and masters, which with all its warlike organization and all its organizing power pounces with its terrible claws upon a population, in numbers possibly tremendously superior, but as yet formless, . . . such is the origin of the state…This violent subjection is usually of a settled agricultural group by a tribe of hunters and herders.
 For agriculture teaches men pacific ways…The hunter and the herder, accustomed to danger and skilled in killing, look upon war as but another form of the chase…they look with envy upon the ripe fields of the village, they invent with modern ease some plausible reason for attack, they invade, conquer, enslave and rule.”
 (Retrieved from Will Durant, Chapter III, Section II, The State)

-Continuing with Arther Ferril’s analysis of this stage of history, labeled by archeologists as Paleolithic or Neolithic.
-(Lith = rock, so these archeological sites are defined by the findings of more or less refined flint arrowheads, stone tools, etc. Archeologists assert this demonstrates evolutionary differences in mental development and accordingly assign a vast range of dates between the two styles, but our knowledge of cultural differences existing simultaneously among Homo sapiens in the 20th century disproves this claim.
+What is labeled by archeologists as Paleolithic or Neolithic, from lith = rock, is defined by the findings of more or less refined flint arrowheads, stone tools, etc. Archeologists assert this demonstrates linear evolutionary differences in mental development and accordingly assign a vast range of dates between the two styles, but our knowledge of cultural differences existing simultaneously among Homo sapiens in the 20th century disproves this claim.

 “The large number of Upper Palaeolithic sites, caves, rockshelters or open settlements, provides a potent argument against the old theory of aimless wandering as a characteristic of the period.
 The presence of numerous rock sanctuaries in western Europe should have immediately dispelled such ideas…”